ovh/depc/docs/guides/sources.rst

         $start $end
     ] FETCH SORT

-As you can see you can access 3 variables populated by DepC when launching your check :
+As you can see you can access 3 variables populated by DepC when running your indicator :

 - ``$token`` : the token provided in the source configuration,
 - ``$start`` : the start time of the analysed period, in ISO8601 format,